CosmoCreeper/noted/README.md

 # ✅ Noted!
 A to-do list solution built with React and Electron.
 Designed with customization in mind.

+**NEW:** You can now use Noted online with saved data (stashed in localstorage).
+However, the web version does not have all the features, including, boot on startup, the resizer, sounds, and will not be updated but every few versions.
+Visit [the GitHub Pages website.](https://cosmocreeper.github.io/noted-online)

  To-Do List                |          Settings :-------------------------:|:-------------------------:
 <img style="display: inline;" width="200" height="236.39" src="https://raw.githubusercontent.com/CosmoCreeper/noted/refs/heads/master/assets/NotedContents.png"/>  |  <img style="display: inline;" width="200" height="236.39" src="https://raw.githubusercontent.com/CosmoCreeper/noted/refs/heads/master/assets/NotedSettings.png"/>